A Covenant of Blood: Portraying Major John Pitcairn in Historical Fiction: Guest Post by Avellina Balestri

 Britain

 Britain was the name of the horse that Major General Nathanael Greene owned before the American Revolutionary War ignited on April 19, 1775.
 Nathanael often rode Britain into Boston and to visit friends and family in Rhode Island.
 The horse’s name could lead us to understand that before the first shots of the war were fired even men who became officers in the Continental Army still had a mental connection to the American Colonies’ mother country, Britain.
-There is no depiction of Britain so instead I present the equestrian statue of Nathanael Greene at Guildford Courthouse.
+There is no depiction of Britain so instead I present the equestrian statue of Nathanael Greene at Guilford Courthouse.

 Equestrian statue of General Nathanael Greene at Guilford Courthouse